 DescriptionNear downtown Sitka on Lincoln Street, this urban park commemorates the Battle of Sitka, fought in 1804 between the Kiksadi Tlingit Indians and the fur hunters and Aleut natives of the Russian-American Co.
 The battle marked the last major armed resistance by Alaska Natives to European domination.
 The 113-acre park preserves the Tlingit fort site, the battlefield and the 1842 Russian Bishop's House.

 The visitor center contains exhibits and audiovisual presentations about the area's Tlingit Indian heritage as well as its Russian legacy.
+A 12-minute video, “Voices of Sitka,” also is available.
 Within the visitor center skilled Alaska Natives artisans demonstrate traditional crafts at the Cultural Center, which is open most weekdays.

 Trails open daily 6 a.m.-10 p.m., May-Sept.; 7 a.m.-8 p.m., rest of year.
 Visitor center open daily 8-5, May-Sept.; Tues.-Sat.
 9-3, rest of year.
 Visitor center closed Thanksgiving and Christmas.
 Park and visitor center free.
 Address inquiries to the Superintendent, Sitka National Historical Park, 103 Monastery St., Sitka, AK 99835; phone (907) 747-0110.